 All syllabi, papers, or other written communications are covered by the terms of this policy.
 In exceptional circumstances, for example, in artistic expression, certain terms and/or language may be acceptable if the overall context is deemed respectful.
-For most circumstances, the style guides (APA Publication Manual, 5th ed., 2001, pages 66-68; Chicago Manual of Style, 15th ed., 2003, 233) and writers guides (e.g. A.A.
-Lunsford, The Everyday Writer, 3rd ed., 2004) offer assistance to apply these guidelines.
+For most circumstances the current edition of the style guides (APA Publication Manual and the Chicago Manual of Style) offer assistance to apply these guidelines.